Colombian director Ciro Guerra's critically acclaimed new movie tells the story of the invasion of the sacred jungle from an indigenous perspective.

 How long did it last?

 The pre-production process and shooting took three months and involved more or less 40 people from outside the Amazon and some 60 people from indigenous communities.

-the rubber industry in the region?
-It's something that's in the film, the
+What happened with the rubber industry in the region?
+It's something that's in the film, the savagery of it.

 The rubber industry is responsible for the largest genocide in Colombia.
 The last novel by Mario Vargas Llosa, The Dream of the Celt, is the story of an Irishman who denounced the rubber industry for its role in the brutal and savage extermination of hundreds of thousands of indigenous.
 Beyond the disappearance of much of their knowledge, many communities disappeared completely.
 Hundreds of thousands of people were enslaved and exploited in the worst way to make rubber the great industry it was.
 For a hundred years it was like petroleum.
 Manaos in Brazil was like Dubai, the richest city in the world at the time.
 Everything came at the cost of savage exploitation that was later denounced.

 For the film, this wasn't something that interested me at first.
 If it was going to transform into a film about genocide, it wasn't what I had wanted to make.
 I was more interested in making a film about consciousness.

 That scene in which many actors are dismembered is pretty powerful.

 We try to synthesize all the pain in that scene.
 The truth was much more terrible.
 If that scene comes close to it, the truth was infinitely worse.